opershai/camel-kafka-lost-messages-demo/README.md

 # camel-kafka-lost-messages-demo

-Project with test demonstrating issue when messages are getting lost (skipped processing) with Camel Kafka component when:
+Project with test demonstrating potential bug when messages are getting lost (skipped processing) with Camel Kafka component when:
 - autoCommitEnable=false
 - allowManualCommit=true
 - breakOnFirstError=true
 - autoOffsetReset=earliest
-- maxPollRecords=5
+- maxPollRecords is greater than one
 - processing of a particular message failed several times in a raw

 ## Versions